404GH0ST/my-nvchad-configuration/README.md

 ### PowerShell LSP
 To fully configure the PowerShell LSP, we need to download and extract PowerShellEditorServices.zip from the [releases](https://github.com/PowerShell/PowerShellEditorServices/releases) to `~/LSP/PowerShellEditorServices`.
+### AI Code Completion
+Optionally, you can uncomment the `codeium` plugin in `lua/plugins/init.lua` file to install `codeium.vim` plugin.
+Make sure to run `:Codeium Auth` to authenticate the plugin.